paigen11/file-read-challenge/README.md

 The indiv18.zip file contains several files in the archive, some of which are quite large.
 The zip file alone can take 5+ minutes to download, depending on connection speed.

-The main file in the zip: `itcont.txt`, is the largest in size at 2.55 GiB.
-It can only be processed by the `readFileEventStream.js` script file, the other two scripts in this repository can't handle the file size in memory.
+The main file in the zip archive: `itcont.txt`, is the largest in size at 2.55 GiB.
+It can only be processed by the `readFileEventStream.js` script file.
+The other two scripts in this repository can't handle the input file size in memory.
 Node.js can only hold about 1.5GB in memory at one time.*

 *Caveat: You can override the standard Node memory limit using the CLI arugment `max-old-space-size=XYZ`.
 To run, pass in `node --max-old-space-size=8192 <FILE NAME>.js` This will increase Node's memory limit to 8 GiB - just be careful not to make the value so large that Node kills off other processes or crashes because it runs out of memory.